OGBlackDiamond/Proxy-Messages/README.md

 # Proxy-Messages
-## Unified Join, Leave, and Server Switch Messages for Your Velocity/Paper Network
+## Unified System and Player Messages for Your Velocity/Paper Network
 ProxyMessages is a powerful Velocity plugin designed to unify your network’s messaging system across all servers.
-With ProxyMessages, your players will receive consistent and configurable notifications whenever someone joins, leaves, or switches between servers in your network.
+ProxyMessages can be configured to send messages to players across all servers for player chat messages, proxy connections, disconnections, and server changes.
 Whether you run a small network or a large-scale operation, ProxyMessages helps you deliver a seamless player experience by synchronizing key messages across your entire server network.

 Join [my Discord!](https://discord.gg/C2PJNTN97u)